supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Standard and Canonical Forms of Boolean Expressions.md

 ### Min-term and Max-term

 Consider a boolean function of $n$ variables $f(a, b, \cdots, n)$,
-- Min-term of an expression is a ***product term*** containing every variable in the function exactly once either in complemented or in uncomplemented form, but not both i.e. logical AND of $n$ literals
+- Min-term of an expression is a ***product term*** containing every variable in the function exactly once either in complemented or in uncomplemented form, but not both i.e. logical AND of $n$ literals.
 - Max-term of an expression is a ***sum term*** containing every variable in the function exactly once either in complemented or in uncomplemented form, but not both i.e. logical OR of $n$ literals.

 - In a boolean function $f$ of $n$ variables, there are exactly $2^n$ minterms and $2^n$ maxterms out of $2^{(2^n)}$ [[Boolean Function#Different Boolean Functions for $n$ variables|different boolean functions]].